MoriNaku/Unity-RPG-Data-Tools/README.md

   * UseCustomView setting
 * Implemented reflection-based support for launching custom editor windows without introducing direct dependencies between the Core Module and individual editor modules.
 * Generic ScriptableObject types can now be displayed and browsed through the Core window, while modules with custom views retain their existing create and edit workflows.

+### 7-12-2026
+* Refactored the editor framework to support a modular data architecture.
+* Moved the tag system into a dedicated `TagModule`, removing tag storage from the core `EntityData` implementation.
+* Added support for optional `EntityModule`s through a dynamic module system using `SerializeReference`.
+* Created a `DisplayerCore` architecture, allowing each module to provide its own custom editor UI.
+* Implemented automatic discovery of available modules for editor windows.
+* Added an **Add Module** workflow, allowing optional modules to be attached directly from custom editor windows.
+* Added a **Remove Module** workflow with confirmation prompts to safely detach optional modules.
+* Updated all existing editor windows to use the new module system.
+* Converted the existing Ability functionality into an `AbilityModule` as the first optional module implementation.
+* Verified module persistence across save/load cycles for both existing and newly created assets.